jdbedics/dbthandbook/docs/03-providers.md

-# Contact with Internal and External Providers
+# Contact with other people including family and other clinicians (at CLU or outside)

 _General Information_: You are responsible for maintaining the confidentiality of your clients' records.
 Please do not view records or discuss cases with other providers.

 ## Conversations

 It's a natural urge to want to dicuss clients in the clinic.
 Please avoid doing so with your team and will other clinicians.
 The time for consultation is in supervision or on team.
+Consultation should be well thought out and purposively planned with a specific goal in mind.
+Check with Dr. Bedics first.

 *General Tips*